 Sometimes you just need a few days to recharge and spending an extended weekend in Hilton Head, South Carolina was just the thing after a busy summer.
-If you have not been to Hilton Head Island, you might be interested to know that the island has earned the top spot for islands in the continental US by Travel + Leisure Magazine for four years in a row!
-It’s the type of place where families come back year after year, and after my recent visit for the first time in over 25 years, I see why.
+If you have not been to Hilton Head Island, you might be interested to know that the island has earned the top spot for islands in the continental US in the Condé Nast Traveler Awards for several years in a row!
+It’s the type of place where families come back year after year, and after two visits in the past few years I see why.
 There are so many fun things to do on Hilton Head Island that a weekend is definitely not long enough, but it was certainly a fun way to get a flavor for many of the activities the island has to offer.

 How to Get to Hilton Head Island & Where to Stay